-Whilst looking at the Michelin London guide for 2018/2019, I made a bet with BW as to how many of these restaurants would be halal/cater for halal.
+Whilst looking at the Michelin London guide, I made a bet with BW as to how many of these restaurants would be halal/cater for halal.
 I estimated a tiny 7 whereas he guessed around 20.
 Pah, he must be dreaming, but I got cracking and decided to find out for myself the exact number of halal Michelin starred restaurants in London.

 *There is a difference between a halal restaurant and one that serves halal.
 A halal restaurant is one that tends to be run by a Muslim and serves all halal meats on their menu.
 A restaurant that serves halal is an establishment that is usually owned by a non-muslim but can cater for halal – they usually have a partial halal menu.